Guide

 Tag all your traffic sources with UTM parameters

 Before you can attribute revenue, channels need to be identifiable.
-Add UTM source, medium, and campaign to every link you share — newsletter, social posts, paid ads, partnerships.
-Google Analytics captures these automatically; so does Attrifast.
+Add utm_source, utm_medium, and utm_campaign to every link you share — newsletter, social posts, paid ads, partnerships.
+Google's Campaign URL Builder is the canonical reference for the parameter names.[5]

 2